lancenacabuan/shared/README.md

 ## Attack-Type:
 - F [40, 15, 10, 35, 80] - Flat: The flat shaft tip runs the Bey, making it easier to execute the X-Dash.
 - LF [45, 5, 10, 40, 80] - Low Flat: Designed 1mm lower than the F bit, increasing the acceleration of the X-Dash.
+- R [40, 10, 25, 30, 80] - Rush: Designed to increase the number of dashes by suppressing the speed of the X dash with the 10-blade gear.
 - GF [50, 5, 5, 40, 80] - Gear Flat: The gear is designed to extend to the tip of the shaft, making it easier to connect to the X-line and achieving a faster X-Dash.
 - A [40, 10, 10, 40, 80] - Accel: The design combines a flat shaft tip with a large gear to enhance the performance of the X-Dash.

 ## Balanced-Type:
 - T [35, 20, 20, 25, 80] - Taper: Achieved both attack power in the early stages and stamina in the final stages with the narrowed axis.
 - P [25, 25, 25, 25, 80] - Point: With a flat shaft tip with a protrusion in the center, the movement changes from dynamic maneuver to static maneuver.
+- HT [30, 25, 20, 25, 80] - High Taper: Designed 1mm higher than the T-bit, it has both smash power and endurance.
 - GP [30, 25, 15, 30, 80] - Gear Point: The P-bit gear is designed to extend to the tip, allowing for large changes in movement.
 - H [30, 35, 20, 15, 80] - Hexa: The planar shape of the shaft tip suppresses the tilt of the bay and is designed to always maintain a stable system.